gitlabhq/gitlabhq/doc/ci/runners/README.md

 ## Registering a specific Runner

-Registering a specific can be done in two ways:
+Registering a specific Runner can be done in two ways:

 1. Creating a Runner with the project registration token
 1. Converting a shared Runner into a specific Runner (one-way, admin only)